 Cretan soprano, Theano Papadaki captivates audiences with her magnetic stage presence, rich vocal tone, and expressive depth.
 She is in demand across opera and art song, with a gift for early and contemporary music.

-In March 2026, Theano will appear with Thessaloniki State Symphony Orchestra, performing Mozart's Requiem and Papanas' Requiem, in her hometown of Heraklion, Crete.
-In May she will rejoin Sholto Kynoch to revive their programme Songs of the Mediterranean at the Oxford Lieder Festival and the Elgar Hall, Birmingham.
+In May she rejoins Sholto Kynoch to revive their programme Songs of the Mediterranean at the Oxford Lieder Festival and the Elgar Hall, Birmingham.

 Theano is passionate about collaborating with other artists to create interdisciplinary performances where music, dance, poetry, and improvisation come into dialogue.
 Her most recent project, Sappho’s Daughters, was presented with great success at The Cockpit Theatre in London.